dking1342/python-basics/README.md

 ```
 from django.contrib import admin
-from .models import Category, Post
+from . import models

-admin.site.register(Category)
-admin.site.register(Post)
+@admin.register(models.Post)
+class AuthorAdmin(admin.ModelAdmin):
+    list_display = ('title','id','status','slug','author')
+    prepopulated_fields = { 'slug' : ('title',),}

+admin.site.register(models.Category)
 ```

 The models need to be made first so that they can be imported.
+In this admin file you can be explicit in what will show up in the admin portal.

 ## Create superuser for admin
 To make a super user for the admin app then go to the root folder and type: